vipulnaik/diet-exercise-health/best-practices/best-practices-around-abdominal-discomfort.md

 full bowel movement.
 Even if bowel movement cycle isn't the source of the problem, it can compound or exacerbate other issues.

+#### Mid-day bowel movements

+Consider trying a mid-day bowel movement if I feel persistent discomfort, even if I don't specifically feel an urge for a bowel movement.
+Don't force or push though -- if nothing comes out after 5 minutes, give up and continue the day as normal.
+Mid-day bowel movements can help even if bowel movement cycle isn't the primary cause, insofar as the fuller bowel might be contributing to the discomfort that's primarily from another reason.

 ### Vegan probiotic yogurt consumption

 With every meal, try to consume something like 1/8 to 1/6 of the 16 oz